I highly underestimated Jibhi especially, when I was looking for my very first long exposure waterfall shot.

 The lockdown was a difficult phase for all of us.

 But if you had utilized that period in developing your skills.
-Then the time had come to go out in the field by following the safety measures & rock it guys.
+Then the time had come to go out in the field by following the safety measures & rock it.

 The reason that you had landed here because you wanted to learn how to create those smooth and silky-looking waterfalls right.
 Then please hang on till the last.
-I had explained in complete detail how to achieve those long exposure shots of the waterfalls.
+I had explained in complete detail how to achieve those long-exposure waterfall shots.

 Table of Contents

 Jibhi Waterfall is a small waterfall present in Jibhi, district Banjar in Himachal Pradesh.
-It would be just a few minutes of walk away from your stay at wherever you will be staying in Jibhi.
+It would be just a few minutes of walk away from your stay, wherever you will be staying in Jibhi.

-At last, you can take your car to reach the waterfall because there’s a small hike as well.
-If you are not comfortable walking uphill then you must take your car along.
-You can park your car outside the entrance of the waterfall.
+At last, you can take your car to reach the waterfalls because there’s a small hike as well.
+If you are not comfortable walking up the hill, then you must take your vehicle along.
+You can park your car outside the entrance of the waterfalls.

-i.e. Ample of time you would be having to take a Long Exposure Shot of the Waterfall or a small stream whichever you’ll find interesting.
+Ample of time, you would be having to take a long exposure waterfall shot or small stream, whichever you’ll find fascinating.